libgdx/gdx-liftoff/Troubleshooting.md

 Which gets a sort-of-recent commit built by JitPack, and that code has a fix for 1.5.3 that makes it compatible with Construo (and with jlink in general).
 Using 1.5.6 is probably a better idea unless some new issue surfaces.
-There is a newer 1.5.7 version that is not currently recommended for use because it depends on libGDX 1.13.5, which has serious issues on Android for release builds, among other reasons to avoid it like breaking API changes.
+There is a newer 1.5.7 version that is currently used by Liftoff when 1.14.0 is used, because VisUI 1.5.7 uses libGDX 1.13.5 or newer.
+Actually using libGDX 1.13.5 exactly would be a bad idea because of issues it has on Android, but because 1.14.0 will take priority, it should work reasonably well with the newer VisUI.
+You may need to call `VisUI.setSkipGdxVersionCheck(true);` before calling `VisUI.load()`.

 Other dependencies may also have issues, but no one has found them yet.